API Discovery

 • blogs/2012-boolean-as-primitive-argument

-and you wish to rename them as:
+And you wish to rename them as:

 • blogs/flags-are-a-code-smell